 Alexandra Horton, a 25-year-old acting senior, plays Clarisse McClellan, a free-spirited teenager known for her curiosity.

 “[With] my character, one of my favorite lines is ‘If you never feel silly, then you’ll never feel great,’” Horton said.
 “It’s this idea that you don’t have to conform to live your life.”

 Horton expressed concern for recent attempts at book bans in her hometown, Lakeland.
 In January, a conservative group County Citizens Defending Freedom challenged 16 books in Polk County Public School libraries because of their alleged pornographic material.
 These included titles like “Beloved” by Toni Morrison and “Two Boys Kissing” by David Levithan.

 “They seem to be books that deal with certain LGBTQ+ issues, certain things that deal with race and critical race theory,” Horton said.

 Knowing “Fahrenheit 451”’s popularity, she said, she hopes newcomers to the Hippodrome embrace the text’s core message.

 “It's really potent for people to hear this story to remember the value of a book and feel it in your hand and the value of knowledge that a book can possess,” Horton said.
 “Something tangible you can turn the page of.”

 Contact Lauren at email@example.com.
 Follow her on Twitter @LaurenBrensel.

-Lauren Brensel is a second-year journalism major and a staff writer for The Avenue.
-She is also a writer for Her Campus UFL and The GEN-ZiNE.
-In her free time, she is often found making Spotify playlists and reminding those around her that they did this song on Glee.
+Lauren Brensel is a journalism sophomore and a metro reporter for The Alligator.
+In her free time, she's found going on mental health walks, being silly with friends, hiding from the public and reminding those around her that they did this song on Glee.